CarliJoy/intersection_examples/specification.rst

 then that static type is the same as `B`.
 But of course, `A` and `B` do not necessarily have any subtype relationship.
-With intersection types the static type of `x` can be exactly represented as `Intersection[A, B]` and the programmer can write the type annotation for `f` accordingly:
+With intersection types the static type of `x` can be exactly represented as `A & B` and the programmer can write the type annotation for `f` accordingly:

 ::

-    def f(x: Intersection[A, B]): ...
+    def f(x: A & B): ...

 Type checkers actually do implement some form of intersection types internally to support type narrowing.